China's New National Plan: Green by Necessity

 Exactly how China will achieve its ambitious goals for a greener national economy now will emerge from numerous releases and announcements surrounding the new 12th Five Year Plan.
 Key to its success will be how systemically national leadership can help develop objective measures for provincial and city leaders that provide clear and consistent goals for industries, business and citizens.

 It's time for China to look at its cities, communities and centers of expertise for leadership and scalable solutions to help reverse the degradation of nature and quality of human life--along with the damage to its economy--that has occurred (or will occur) because of air, water and soil pollution, and global climate change.
 While many restorative activities will help bring new economic growth opportunities, they will also ensure that China has a base of natural resources for its cities that can sustain a viable quality of life.

 The country must now decouple its economic growth from manufacturing while incorporating a more diversified (and less material intensive) base, in order to remain economically viable in the future.
 Said Wang Ronghua, "Instead of only focusing on GDP measurements, the government needs to provide more parameters on ecology and living standards, including improvement of culture."

 Warren Karlenzig is president of Common Current, an internationally active consultancy based in San Anselmo, California.
 He is a Fellow at the Post-Carbon Institute and co-author of a forthcoming United Nations manual on global sustainable city planning and management.

 Warren Karlenzig is president of Common Current (www.commoncurrent.com), a global consultancy for urban sustainability planning, policy and development.
-He has led urban sustainability strategy with clients including the nation of China's Ministry of Housing and Urban-Rural Development (MoHURD); The United Nations (Department of Economic and Social Affairs and the UN Center for Regional ...
+He has led urban sustainability strategy with clients including the nation of China's Ministry of Housing and Urban-Rural Development (MoHURD); Beijing Municipality; The United Nations (Department of Economic and Social Affairs and the UN ...

 Sustainable Cities Collective